IBM/kif/docs/quickstart.md

     From now on, we'll use the pretty-printed ([S-expression](https://en.wikipedia.org/wiki/S-expression)) format to display statements.

-The **statement** is the basic unit of information in KIF.
-It stands for an assertion and consists of two parts: a subject and a snak.
+A KIF **statement** represents an assertion and consists of two parts: a subject and a snak.
 The **subject** is the entity about which the assertion is made, while the **snak** (or predication) is what is asserted about the subject.
 The snak associates a property with a specific value, some value, or no value.

 Consider the first statement obtained from the store `kb` above:

 > (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [shares border with](http://www.wikidata.org/entity/P47)) (**Item** [Argentina](http://www.wikidata.org/entity/Q414))))

 This statement stands for the assertion "Brazil shares border with Argentina".
-Its subject is the item [Brazil (Q155)](http://www.wikidata.org/entity/Q155) and its snak is a value snak which associates the property [shares border with (P47)](http://www.wikidata.org/entity/P47) with the value [Argentina (Q414)](http://www.wikidata.org/entity/Q414).
+Its subject is the item [Brazil (Q155)](http://www.wikidata.org/entity/Q155) and its snak is a value snak which associates property [shares border with (P47)](http://www.wikidata.org/entity/P47) with value [Argentina (Q414)](http://www.wikidata.org/entity/Q414).

 ## Data model

-KIF data-model objects, such as statements and their components, are immutable and are built using the data-model object constructors (see the [data model guide](guides/data_model.md)).
+KIF data-model objects, such as statements and their components, are built using the data-model object constructors (see the [data model guide](guides/data_model.md)).
 For instance, we can construct the statement "Brazil shares border with Argentina" as follows:

 ```pycon
 >>> from kif_lib import Item, Property, Statement, ValueSnak